Cybertruck: Musk complains about quality issues while teasing 'production candidate'

 The Cybertruck’s unique shape that features no curves, and stainless steel sheet metal that readily shows any imperfections due to its unfinished nature, pose challenges for Tesla to mass produce, compared to its other vehicles like the Model 3 sedan or Model Y SUV.

 For Tesla fans and its army of investors, the hope is Musk and the Giga Austin Tesla team can solve these issues ahead of the Q3 delivery event that many are waiting to see.
-Musk has gone on record during the Tesla's most recent Q2 earnings call, claiming demand for the Cybertruck was "so far off the hook, you can't even see the hook."
+Musk has gone on record during Tesla's most recent Q2 earnings call, claiming demand for the Cybertruck was "so far off the hook, you can't even see the hook."

 Pras Subramanian is a reporter for Yahoo Finance.
 You can follow him on Twitter and on Instagram.